Sonoma-Marin Fair canceled

 Sonoma-Marin Fair in Petaluma canceled amid outbreak

-The 2020 Sonoma-Marin Fair has been canceled, organizers announced Friday, the latest casualty of the coronavirus shutdown.
+To the surprise of no one, the 2020 Sonoma-Marin Fair has been canceled, the latest casualty of the coronavirus shutdown.

-The Petaluma event was slated to take place June 24-28, but after Sonoma County health officials issued revised guidelines and suggested large gatherings wouldn’t be able to take place this summer, organizers decided to cancel the fair.
+The Petaluma event was slated to take place June 24-28, but after Sonoma County health officials issued revised guidelines this week indicating large gatherings wouldn’t be able to take place this summer, organizers opted to scrap the fair.

+The decision, announced Friday, came after the cancellation of far larger fairs across California, including the state fair in Sacramento and the Sonoma County Fair.

 “We hoped that as the shelter in place deadline of May 3rd approached, we would be able to move forward with our fair,” CEO Allison Keaney said.
 “We explored all the options, but we understand that this is the right decision for the safety and well-being of our community.”